J-Bonwick/Gakken-Eye-Tracker/README.md

 Projects an eye onto the gakken Worldeye That follows people

 ## Files:
-eye.py - Displays the eye to the display and controls its position
+eye.py - Displays the eye on the display and controls its position.

-tracker.py - Returns an x and y for a tracked target.

-tracker_old.py - Old tracker that displays the visual output ot he screen.

-main.py - Parses tracker data to eye.py.
+  Websocket input: `"[gakken]X,Y,IRIS,BLINK"`.
+X,Y and iris are floating point values between 0 and 1.
+Blink is yet to implemented.

+web_Contoller.html - Simple html page that allows basic control of the eye.